What Is SPAM, Anyway?

 One of the most popular suggestions is that it’s an abbreviated version of “shoulder of pork and ham.”
 According to Schend, “Many believe it is short for ‘spiced ham,’ but…since the only ‘spice’ ingredient in it is salt, I think there is a different reason for the name.”
 If you find that answer a bit unsatisfying, you’ll be happy to know that these 16 iconic foods have much better stories behind their names.

-But hey, if there’s going to be a mystery surrounding “what is SPAM,” we’d rather have it be the meaning of its name than what it’s made of.
-Next, every foodie should know these 20 facts about food that might change the way you eat.
+But hey, if there’s going to be a mystery surrounding “what is SPAM,” we’d rather have it be the meaning of its name than what the SPAM ingredients are.
+Next, every foodie should know these facts about food you’ll think are made up.

 - National Retail Federation: “What consumers want in quarantine: Spam makes a resurgence”